kyang01/keyboard_emanations/README.md

 Exploring unsupervised learning techniques for predicting keystrokes presses only using the raw audio.
 We fourier transform the audio, and simple thresholding to create keystrokes.
 We then use kmeans++ to cluster the keytrokes and use the clusters as the emissions in a hidden markov model, combined with the viterbi algorithm, to predict text.

 Included is a GUI to process audio.

- [ ADD YOUTUBE CLIP HERE]
+Check the [demo](https://www.youtube.com/watch?v=J6ZFBYUAtmM)

 ## Structure
 ```